drunkard/ceph-readable-doc/html/_sources/rbd/rbd-mirroring.rst.txt

   actual image.
 The remote cluster will read from this associated journal and replay the updates to its local copy of the image.
-Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double when using the RBD journaling image feature.
+Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double while using the RBD journaling image feature.

 * **Snapshot-based**: This mode uses periodically scheduled or manually created RBD image mirror-snapshots to replicate crash-consistent RBD images between clusters.
 The remote cluster will determine any data or metadata updates between two mirror-snapshots and copy the deltas to its local copy of the image.
-With the help of the RBD fast-diff image feature, updated data blocks can be quickly computed without the need to scan the full RBD image.
+With the help of the RBD ``fast-diff`` image feature, updated data blocks can be quickly determined without the need to scan the full RBD image.
   Since this mode is not as fine-grained as journaling, the complete delta between two snapshots will need to be synced prior to use during a failover scenario.
 Any partially applied set of deltas will be rolled back at moment